Ros bratel

-Ros bratel is a traditional Algerian Jewish tagine dish made with fresh fava beans, olive oil, and spices such as coriander.
+Ros bratel is a traditional Algerian tagine dish made with fresh fava beans, olive oil, and spices such as coriander.
 It is paired with couscous, and is commonly served on Shabbat, and today is popular among the Israeli and French Jewish communities.

 Origin

 Ros bratel originated several thousand years ago among members of the Algerian Jewish community who resided in Constantine, Algeria until their expulsion in the 1960s.